-- 2000-2010, provided the agency with opportunities to enrich and expand our prevention and home-based services to families.
+Madonna place provided the agency with opportunities to enrich and expand our prevention and home-based services to families.
 These services included a Healthy Families Program, which is now part of the Nurturing Families Program, the Early Child Parents in Partnership Program, and the Parents Education Assessment Program.
 These services helped to fill critical needs in our community for in home parenting programming that prevented child abuse and neglect.
 We continue to expand our work with families in their homes and sought out additional opportunities to offer services to vulnerable children in partnership with the Public Schools and Children First Initiatives through our Family School Connection Program.
 We also had the opportunity to add the Triple P Parenting Program and participate in the State of Connecticut Maternal Infant Early Childhood Home Visiting Program.

 Madonna Places was awarded an expansion to our existing Fatherhood Initiative Grant through DCF to serve more fathers in the Eastern part of the state and Middletown.
 This expansion allowed for a 24-7 Dad program to be held weekly in Norwich, Willimantic, Middletown and New London, adding 3 Fatherhood Specialists to our staff.
 Unfortunately, the state ended their funding for the Parenting Support Program and Families First Home Visiting Programs in many parts of the state that same year, making Madonna Place’s Great Beginnings Home Visiting the only program in Norwich.